MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-authentication/static-web-app-with-api/add-mongodb-database-to-api.md

 In this article, learn to add a MongoDB database to the Static web app's API.
 Up to this point, the user information came from the Microsoft Identity platform using the MSAL.js libraries, or from Microsoft Graph.
 This article adds a common step of storing user information custom to the web app, that shouldn't be stored in the Identity account.

-To store this web app data, specific to a user, create a CosmosDB for the MongoDB API, and use that database with the mongoose.js npm package.
+To store this web app data, specific to a user, create a CosmosDB for the MongoDB API resource, and use that database with the [mongoose.js](https://mongoosejs.com/) npm package.
+All the code required to complete this step is provided in this article.

 ## Create the CosmosDB resource for the MongoDB API